Quick Exit

 4. Connect you with a mentee!

-5. Attend regular supervision catch-ups with program staff, to support you as a mentor
+5. Attend regular catch-ups with program staff, to support you as a mentor

 Training and induction (stage 2) is done on an as-needed basis, to ensure we have a good mentor-mentee ratio in the program.
 This is based on mentee needs, shared with us during intake.